kunjalarora/Botanical/README.md

 3. Reports.py - option 5 in the manager_prompt module (manager_prompt.py) automatically transfers the control to reports module (reports.py file).
-  Here, a thinkter screen will appear.
+  Here, a tkinter screen will appear.
 You can click on the three buttons to view the data offered.
   The options provided on the buttons are -
          1. Fetch count of employees joined this month
          2. Fetch sales count of this month